arantespp/arantespp.com/posts/zettelkasten/paid-social-media.md

 - Is another word for advertising.

-- You have more control about the public which will see your content.
+- You have more control over the public who will see your content.

-  - Target ideal costumers.
+  - Target ideal customers.

 - It is used to grow your campaign.